Mr-CSharp-Instructor-Stuff/SP24Cybr441CourseMaterial/README.md

 # SP24Cybr441CourseMaterial
-This is the collection of material for University of Nebraska Kearney course as it get's refined throuout the semester.
+This is the collection of material for University of Nebraska Kearney Cybr 441 course as it get's refined throughout the semester.

 ## Table of Contents
 - [General Resources](./FunNotes.md)